Neutrino factory

-The Neutrino Factory is a type of proposed particle accelerator complex intended to measure in detail the properties of neutrinos, which are extremely weakly interacting fundamental particles that can travel in straight lines through normal matter for thousands of kilometres.
+A neutrino factory is a type of proposed particle accelerator complex intended to measure in detail the properties of neutrinos, which are extremely weakly interacting fundamental particles that can travel in straight lines through normal matter for thousands of kilometres.
 The source of the neutrinos would be the decay of accelerated muons in straight sections of a storage ring.
 The technical issues surrounding these projects are broadly similar to those of a muon collider.

 Function

-The Neutrino Factory will create a fairly focused beam of neutrinos at one site on the Earth and fire it downwards, probably in two beams emitted in different directions from a racetrack shaped underground muon storage ring, until the beams resurface at other points.
+A neutrino factory would create a fairly focused beam of neutrinos at one site on the Earth and fire it downwards, probably in two beams emitted in different directions from a racetrack shaped underground muon storage ring, until the beams resurface at other points.
 One example could be a complex in the UK sending beams to Japan (see Super-Kamiokande) and Italy (LNGS).
-The properties of the neutrinos will be examined at the remote sites to determine how neutrinos evolve over time.
-This will provide information about their masses and weak interaction properties.
+The properties of the neutrinos would be examined at the remote sites to determine how neutrinos evolve over time.
+This would provide information about their masses and weak interaction properties.

 The project is currently in the conceptual design stage.
 An international "Scoping Study" was completed in 2007 and an international effort proceeded to write a design report which inspired various later experimental concepts.

 Many new technologies are being pioneered for this type of experiments, including the use of liquid metal jets as a target for pion production, under test in the "MERIT experiment", the use of Fixed Field Alternating Gradient (FFAG) accelerators, under test in the EMMA experiment, and liquid hydrogen energy reduction cavities for reducing the divergence in the muon beam during the intermediate stages.

 Scientific objectives

-Up until the 1990s, neutrinos were assumed to be massless, but experimental results from searches for solar neutrinos (those produced in the Sun's core) and others are inconsistent with this assumption, and thus indicate that the neutrino does have a very small mass (see Solar neutrino problem).
+Up until the 1990s, neutrinos were assumed to be massless, but experimental results from searches for solar neutrinos (those produced in the Sun's core) and others are inconsistent with this assumption, and thus indicate that the neutrino does have a very small mass (see solar neutrino problem).

-By producing an intense beam of muon and electron neutrinos, these accelerators will enable major advances in the study of neutrinos and their interactions.
-In particular, the following scientific objectives can be mentioned:
+By producing an intense beam of muon and electron neutrinos, these accelerators would enable major advances in the study of neutrinos and their interactions, and would allor for: